Monitor intervals and timing

 | 10–15 minutes | Less critical services |

-| 30 minutes | Development/staging environments |
+| 30 minutes | Development/staging environments — and the longest interval the UI exposes today |

 PageSpeed monitors